(Click names to be directed to faculty websites)

 Jessica Breznak joined the department in the 2022-2023 school year as the Brayton and Franklin Art Teacher.
 Summit Public Schools has been her home for 9 years.
 After student teaching at LCJSMS, she began her journey at Franklin Elementary as an instructional aide, 1st, 2nd, and then 5th grade teacher.
 She had also served as Franklin's Intervention and Referral Services (I&RS) coordinator.
 Jessica attended Fairleigh Dickinson University where she achieved her Bachelor's in Fine Art, Master's in Education, and certifications in both Elementary and Art Education.
 She loves spending time with her husband and daughter, being outside or listening to Dungeons and Dragons podcasts.

-Lindsay Morse teaches Art I and Digital Art I-IV at Summit High School.
-Lindsay holds a BFA in Visual Communications and Design from Pratt Institute as well as a Masters in Art and Art Education from Teachers College, Columbia University.
-This is her 5th year in Summit, and 8th year teaching overall.
-Before coming to SHS, she taught studio art at Chatham Day School to students in preschool through 8th grade.
-Lindsay also spent 8 years working in the graphic design industry and held jobs working in a variety of sectors from an internship at a record label, to working for an editorial publication, in-house at a fashion label, and for various beauty brands in New York City.
-She also spent some time working abroad at an architecture studio on projects for Prada and Miu Miu.
-Outside of school, Lindsay enjoys yoga and spending time with her husband and two children.
+Lindsay Morse teaches Art I and Digital Art 1-4 at Summit High School.
+She holds a BFA in Visual Communications and Design from Pratt Institute as well as a Masters in Art and Art Education from Teachers College, Columbia University.
+She has been teaching in Summit since 2017.
+Before coming to SHS, Lindsay taught studio art at a private school, to students in preschool through 8th grade.
+She also spent 8 years working in the graphic design industry, and held jobs working in a variety of sectors from an internship at a record label, to working for an editorial publication, in-house at a fashion label, and for various beauty brands in New York City and abroad.
+Outside of school, Lindsay enjoys spending time with friends and family, traveling, and reading.

 Juana Rodriguez has been teaching art at Lawton C. Johnson Summit Middle School for the past 15 years.
 She has a Masters of Fine arts in Studio Art from Montclair State University and a Bachelors in Art concentrating in painting and Drawing from New Jersey City University.
 Juana 's experience also extends to post-secondary education and has taught visual art and art history at Montclair State University and Union County College as an adjunct professor.
 In addition, she has participated in several art exhibitions in the NJ and NY areas and continues to have an active involvement in her art practice.
 In her free time, Juana loves to read, draw, and spend time with her husband Edwin and two daughters, Darlene and Sarah.